Blue Heelers: episode guide

 Episode 4.17 (145)

 Dash's career is on the line when is seems she waved her new boyfriend on instead of breathalysing him.
-Dash explains that it was because she saw a couple, in the car behind, changing seats and when she pulled them over, the driver was under the limit while the passenger was clearly drunk.
+Dash explains that it was because she saw a couple, in the car behind, changing seats and when she pulled them over.
+The driver was proven to be under the limit while the passenger was clearly drunk.
 The only way Dash can clear her name is to find some evidence that the couple did in fact swap seats.
 Unfortunately, it takes a fatal accident to finally prove she was telling the truth.

 Guest Starring: Neil Pigot as Inspector Falcon-Price, Myles Collins as Murray Graham, Richard Neal as Rod Walker, Kate Whitbread as Melissa Philpot, Jeremy Kewley as Tony Timms, Robert Essex as Harry Carmichael, Joel Marrocco as Travis Healey, Mary Little as Ivy Paxton, Susanne Chapman as Michelle Tomminello, Zac Zavod as Bradley Tomminello, Kate Keltie as Briana Tomminello, Mim Green as Elizabeth Tomminello

 Notes: Neil Pigot makes his first appearance as Inspector Falcon-Price (replacing Nick Waters' Inspector Faulkner).
 Jeremy Kewley appears for the first time as reporter Tony Timms, taking over the character from Andrew Russell who appeared in just two episodes.
-The Tomminellos (two ems one en two els as in "hello") appeared previously in episode 3.13
+The Tomminellos ("two ems, one en, two els") appeared previously in episode 3.13

 Episode 4.18 (146)